History

 Pres House wishes to acknowledge its buildings sit on the traditional, ancestral homelands of the Ho-Chunk people and honor the long heritage and living legacy of Native Americans here in the Madison (Four Lakes) area.

-To learn more about each period in Pres House history, just click or tap the section you're interested in.
+To learn more about each period in Pres House history, click or tap the sections below.

 At the start of the twentieth century, the Wisconsin Synod of the Presbyterian Church began hearing concerns that with the rise of public, land-grant universities, students were being drawn away from church-sponsored institutions and were losing their religious connections when they left home to pursue their education.